gtrafimenkov/ansible-role-gitlab-ci-multi-runner/README.md

 - shell
 - docker

-### TODO

-- add support for CentOS
-- add integration tests
-- support more executors
-- make it possible to unregister existing runners

 ### Configuration options may change

 Configuration options may change in the future releases in backward incompatible way.